Wolverine971/9takes/src/blog/people/politicians/Jimmy-Carter.md

 	/>
 </div>

-Jimmy Carter, the 39th President of the United States, is known for his humanitarian work, including founding the Carter Center, which promotes peace and health worldwide.
+<p class="firstLetter">Jimmy Carter, the 39th President of the United States, is known for his humanitarian work, including founding the Carter Center, which promotes peace and health worldwide.
 His personality is a reflection of his Enneagram Type 2, the Helper, who are caring, compassionate, and generous individuals.
-In this blog, we'll explore how and why Jimmy Carter exemplifies the traits of a Type 2 and what we can learn from him.
+In this blog, we'll explore how and why Jimmy Carter exemplifies the traits of a Type 2 and what we can learn from him.</p>

 ## Caring and Compassionate